The History of Armstrong Siddeley and its Associated Companies

-This was not an acceptable situation for Siddeley who approached the Midland Bank to see if they would advance him a loan so that he could purchase the Development Companies from Armstrong Whitworth.
-The Midland Bank chairman, Reginald Mckenna had a high regard for John Siddeley and he immediately advanced an unsecured loan sufficient to buy out the development company and leave it with sufficient working capital.
+This was not an acceptable situation for Siddeley who approached the Midland Bank to Seek a loan with view to purchase the Development Company from Armstrong Whitworth.
+The Midland Bank chairman, Reginald Mckenna, who had a high regard for Siddeley, immediately advanced an unsecured loan sufficient to buy out the development company together with sufficient working capital.

-In November 1926 Siddeley approached the Newcastle board with an audacious bid of £1,500,000 for the Development Company, at first they turned the offer down but such was the dire straits that they found themselves in the finally accepted his offer in December of that year.
-In 1927 Armstrong Whitworth was acquired by Vickers limited to become Vickerds Armstrong.
+In November 1926 Siddeley approached the Newcastle board with an audacious bid of £1,500,000 for the Development Company, at first they turned the offer down but such was the dire straits that they found themselves in they finally accepted his offer in December of that year.
+In 1927 Armstrong Whitworth was acquired by Vickers limited to become Vickers Armstrong.

-One John Siddeley's first actions was to stamp his own authority upon the new company, in March 1927 he called a general meeting for the purpose of changing the name from the Armstrong Whitworth Development Co. to the Armstrong Siddeley development Co.
-The main assets of the new company were Armstrong Siddeley Motors and Sir W. G. Armstrong Whitworth Aircraft Co. together with 250,000 shares in the Chelmford firm of Crompton and Co. manufactures of electrical equipment.
+One John Siddeley's first actions was to stamp his own authority upon the new company, in March 1927 he called a general meeting for the purpose of changing the name from the Armstrong Whitworth Development Co. to the Armstrong Siddeley Development Co.
+The main assets of this new company were Armstrong Siddeley Motors and Sir W. G. Armstrong Whitworth Aircraft Co. together with 250,000 shares in the Chelmsford firm of Crompton and Co. manufactures of electrical equipment.

-1927 was a year of considerable success for Siddeley's new company with the Siskin Mk IIIA being brought into production together with a large order for the Atlas having been placed, this was also the year that that the first of three AWA Argosy passenger planes was delivered to Imperial Airways.
+1927 was a year of considerable success for Siddeley's new company with the Siskin Mk IIIA being brought into production together with a large order for the Atlas airdraft, this was also the year that the first of three AWA Argosy passenger planes were delivered to Imperial Airways.
 Aero-aero engine were still selling well and Armstrong Siddeley Motors had a strong order book.

 The Jaguar aero-engine relied upon Aluminium pistons supplied by Peter Hooker Ltd who had gone into liquidation, Wallace Devreux who was their manager at the time approached Siddeley for help with funding to form a company to fulfil the large order that had placed with Hookers.
-Siddeley advanced him £10,000 which was quickly absorbed and further injections of cash ultimately lead to High Duty Alloys becoming a subsidiary of the Development Company for as little as £30,000, this was a small price for Siddeley to pay for the acquisition of such an important company both for his aero-engine and for the nation as a whole as this alloy became an essential part of the aero industry during WW2.
+Siddeley advanced him £10,000 which was quickly absorbed and further injections of cash ultimately lead to High Duty Alloys becoming a subsidiary of the Development Company.
+For as little as £30,000 Siddeley had aquired an important company both for his aero-engines and for the nation as a whole as this alloy became an essential part of the aero industry during WW2.